-Surficial mapping of developing areas was continued into Johnson County with the completion of the Swisher and Ely quadrangles.
-These quadrangles cover an area from 41° 45' 00'' to 41° 52' 30'' N latitude and 91° 45' 00'' to 91° 30' 00'' W longitude.
-The mapping area is along the boundary of landform regions with the Iowan Erosion Surface to the north and the Southern Iowa Drift Plain to the south.
-This region has been subjected to periods of multiple Quaternary glaciations and subaerial erosion.
+A 1:100,000 county scale surficial map was produced to complete a three-year program of mapping in developing areas for Johnson County.
+Johnson County covers an area from 41° 24' to 41° 53' N latitude and 91° 51' to 91° 21' W longitude.
+The mapping area includes the boundary of the Iowan Erosion Surface landform region to the north and the Southern Iowa Drift Plain to the south.
+The area has been subjected to multiple periods of Quaternary glaciations and subaerial erosion.
 Episodic erosion during the last 500,000 years has led to the development of an integrated drainage network and the destruction of pre-existing glacial landforms associated with Pre-Illinoian glaciations.
 Generally speaking, the map area consists of Wisconsin age loesses mantling Pre-Illinoian glacial sediments of variable thickness.
 These deposits are regionally extensive.

-Previous surficial geologic mapping of the map area consists of the Des Moines 4 ° x 6 ° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
-Additional surficial geologic mapping in the project area includes previous STATEMAP map products for Linn County (1:24,000 scale): Surficial geologic materials of the Cedar Rapids North Quadrangle, Iowa and Surficial geologic materials of the Marion Quadrangle, Iowa (Bettis et. al., 1995a,b); Surficial geologic materials of the Cedar Rapids South Quadrangle, Iowa and Surficial geologic materials of the Central City Quadrangle, Iowa (Bettis et. al., 1996a,b); Surficial geologic materials of the Bertram Quadrangle, Iowa (Bettis et. al., 1998a).
-Quadrangle mapping of Linn County culminated in the production of the 1:100,000 scale Surficial geologic materials of Linn County (Quade et al., 1998b).
+Previous surficial geologic mapping of the map area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991) and the two prior STATEMAP projects, Surficial geologic materials of the Tiffin and Iowa City West quadrangles (Tassier-Surine et al., 2003) and Surficial geologic materials of the Swisher and Ely quadrangles (Tassier-Surine et al., 2002).
+Additional surficial geologic mapping in the project region includes earlier STATEMAP map products for Linn County (1:24,000 scale): Surficial geologic materials of the Cedar Rapids North Quadrangle, Iowa (Bettis et al., 1995a); Surficial geologic materials of the Marion Quadrangle, Iowa (Bettis et al., 1995b); Surficial geologic materials of the Cedar Rapids South Quadrangle, Iowa (Bettis et al., 1996a); Surficial geologic materials of the Bertram Quadrangle, Iowa (Bettis et al., 1998).
+Quadrangle mapping of Linn County culminated in the production of the 1:100,000 scale Surficial geologic materials of Linn County (Quade et al., 1998).